Release-Candidate/TzolkinWaves/README.md

 ## Installation and Usage

-Download the latest release: [Release at GitHub](https://github.com/Release-Candidate/TzolkinWaves/releases/latest)
+Download the latest release for your OS: [Release at GitHub](https://github.com/Release-Candidate/TzolkinWaves/releases/latest), copy the executable somewhere on your computer and run it.

 ## Contributing